How does the Visa Claims Resolution (VCR) work?

 - If you're held liable, you may challenge the decision by initiating pre-arbitration, but response time is limited.

 - A chargeback will only be reversed if the opposing party accepts liability after reviewing your documentation.
+If accepted, it is considered final, and the case outcome is won.

 To avoid arbitration fees ($575 filing review + $200 technical fees) when challenging a dispute, ensure all Allocation conditions are fully addressed before escalating.